HAMMAS-SALEEM/morse_decode/README.md

 # decodeMorse

-This app decodes morse code messages:
+This app decodes morse code messages built by Ruby a very strong back end language.
+It takes a morse code string and convert into letters, words and complete sentence.

 ### morse structure
 - characters separated by a single space
 - words separated by a three spaces